vejalingo/React-ReactNative-Design-Patterns/compound-components-pattern/readme.md

 ### Why do I need it when I have render props?

 [Render props](../render-props-pattern/) is a great pattern.
-It is very versatile and easy to understand.
-However this doesn’t mean that we have to use it everywhere.
+It is very versatile and easy to understand,  However this doesn’t mean that we have to use it everywhere.
 If used carelessly it can lead to obfuscated code.

 ### Benefits of compound component pattern